Cherry Blossom Ending: Critical reception

 Culture critic Kim Heon-sik said "Cherry Blossom Ending" was successful because it includes themes reminiscent of the spring season, such as "a cool breeze, cherry blossoms flying in the air and couples who hold hands at festivals for the flowers."
 He also said the contrast between its "cheerful melodies" and sad lyrics contributed to its success.
 Composer Brave Brothers said the song "brings out some nostalgia, and makes listeners comfortable", while pop culture critic Kang Tae-gyu said it became a hit because "people were reminded of the love that passed them by around this time last year".
 Park Jin-young praised the song on Twitter, saying the song was "so beautiful that it was sad" and it inspired him to spend the day making music.

 Billboard staff included "Cherry Blossom Ending" in their list of the "20 Best K-pop Songs of 2012".
 They wrote: "Busker Busker brought something new and sweet this year with their smash debut hit.
 The indie band proved it was a sound to be heard above the din with its concoction of Beom-June Jang's charismatic vocals atop simple melodies."

-Also, cherry blossom ending is always at the top of the list of songs that come to mind when you think of 'spring'.
-When the spring season comes, the song always reverses the music charts.